-They originally started with Starnet Technologies, and their service crashed horribly.
-Then they migrated to Jobber and again, their service crashed.
+They originally started with Starnet technology, and their service crashed horribly.
+Then they migrated to Java and again, their service crashed.

-They use OpenResty to generate the most complicated web page of their website.
+They use OpenResty to generate the most complicated web pages of their website.

 For example, this is an iPhone product page.
 It’s a product details page.
-Such pages extract most of their traffic.
+Such pages [attract] most of their traffic.
 They use OpenResty’s Template Library to generate the HTML.

 It’s a very long page.
 Here, I can only show the top of it.
-They have very large pages with Lua templates.
-They use Redis to avoid the downstream request hitting their Jobber backends directly.
+They have very large HTML pages with Lua templates.
+They use Redis to avoid the downstream request hitting their Java backends directly.
 This model works pretty well for them.